meseret1918/alx-frontend/0x02-CSS_advanced/README.md

-# Techium
+# CSS Advanced Project

-Techium is a web project designed to showcase various services and works.
-It aims to help users build their brands through digital solutions.

-## Features
-- Home Page
-- Services Overview
-- Portfolio Showcase
-- About Us Section
-- Latest News and Testimonials
+This project demonstrates advanced CSS techniques, including custom properties, responsive font sizing, and targeted element styling for Chrome 78.x.

-## Setup Instructions
+## Project Structure

-1. Clone the repository.
+- **styles/5-style.css**: CSS file containing custom properties and font styling.
+- **index.html**: HTML file to display the styled elements.

+## How to Run

-2. Open `index.html` in your web browser.
+1. Open `index.html` in Chrome version 78.x to see the styling in action.
-3. Ensure your browser is updated to Chrome version 78.x for the best compatibility.
+2. Styles are applied using custom properties to provide responsive design flexibility.

-## W3C Compliance
+## Validation

-The code adheres to W3C standards and has been validated with the W3C-Validator.
+All code is W3C compliant.
+Validate HTML and CSS using the [W3C Validator](https://validator.w3.org/).

+## Author

+Project by meseret1918.